10 Bible Names of God to Know from the Old Testament

 “The Lord is my shepherd; I have all that I need.”
 Psalm 23:1.

 The name Yahweh-Raah translates to “the lord shepherds me,” and is found in Psalm 23.
 Further study of Raah is Rea meaning friend or compassion.
 It can be translated as “The Lord my friend.”
-In this passage we are reminded of just how much God cares for us.
-He is our friend, our confidant, our leader, provider and Shepard.
+In this passage, we are reminded of just how much God cares for us.
+He is our friend, confidant, leader, provider, and Shepard.
 This passage is perhaps one of the best know scriptures of the Bible because it is one of comfort and a reminder of who God truly is to us.